 Kenzi Rose loves helping others because, “When I do, I help myself”.

-Blake Bolger told us about her worst date ever which was a brief outing with a bogus sniper turned borderline stalker.
+Blake Samuelle told us about her worst date ever which was a brief outing with a bogus sniper turned borderline stalker.
 “Thank you Tinder!”

 Shar McBee reminded us that people still date in their 70’s and the bad news is that it doesn’t get any better.